Biden budget has Manchin priorities: Tax rich, cut deficit

 McConnell’s critique was no surprise.
 Presidents’ budgets are habitually ignored or reworked by Congress and mocked by the opposition party, a moment that lets both sides draw battle lines useful in upcoming elections.

-But Biden’s budget can also be viewed as a step toward luring Manchin, probably the Senate’s most conservative Democrat, back to the bargaining table.
+But Biden’s budget, unveiled Monday, can also be viewed as a step toward luring Manchin, probably the Senate’s most conservative Democrat, back to the bargaining table.
 Manchin on Monday downplayed reports that he’s resumed talks with top Democrats over a new plan.

-“No, there’s nothing serious going on there,” he told reporters Monday.
-But he also said any new package should be completed by early summer because the fall congressional campaigns could make progress later too hard.
+“No, there’s nothing serious going on there,” he told reporters.
+He also said any new package should be completed by early summer because the fall congressional campaigns could make progress later too hard.

-While much of Biden’s budget was similar to last year’s, it was also a more centrist repackaging that reshaped some of its emphasis in Manchin’s direction.
+While much of Biden’s budget was similar to last year’s, it was also a more centrist repackaging that tilted some of its emphasis in Manchin’s direction.

-Its proposed $795 billion for defense includes an increase for the Pentagon and a plan to help law enforcement hire more officers and improve training.
-“The answer is not to defund our police departments,” Biden told reporters, a pointed rebuke of a rallying cry embraced by some progressives but disavowed by nearly all Democrats.
+It proposes $795 billion for defense that includes an increase for the Pentagon, and there’s money to help law enforcement hire more officers and improve training.
+“The answer is not to defund our police departments,” Biden told reporters, a pointed rebuke of a progressive rallying cry that’s been disavowed by nearly all congressional Democrats.

 Its stream of new revenue helps Biden assert that his plan would reduce deficits by over $1 trillion over the coming decade — a goal that wasn’t emphasized last year.
 Just over two-thirds of the deficit cuts would come in the plan’s final five years, though, postponing the most painful reductions and suggesting they might never happen.